clux/facemaulers/waterdeep/rulers.md

 ## Council
 Diana is on the council as a masked lord.
 Lilith also (captains guild)
-Carril Byndraeth (rogue of gemcutters guild)
+Carril Byndraeth (rogue of gemcutters guild) - runs expensive gem shop Jarlaxle
-Jarlaxle
 Gideon Rotchild (noble they robbed)